 By getting quotes from 3-4 plumbers, especially on higher value jobs, it is possible to get a 40% reduction in what you’d pay if you only went for one quote.
 We can connect you with 3-4 local and national plumbing firms so you can get the most competitive quote on the work you need doing.

 Just click on the button below to get started.
 Our service is completely free and you’re under no obligation to accept any quote our partner plumbers provide you with.

 Plumbers price list

 Plumber rates vary depending on the part of the country you live in and the type of work you’re doing.
-According to our research, the average plumber hourly rate in 2019 in the UK was between £40 and £60 per hour.
+According to our research, the average plumber charges between £40 and £80 per hour.
 Day rates for plumbers vary between £180 and £350 although you should expect to pay 20-30% more per day when your plumber is installing an appliance into your home.

 Call-out charges are generally fixed at twice the standard hourly rate however they include the first hour’s worth of labour in the price.
 For emergency plumber call out charges, you should expect to 2.5 to 3 times the standard hourly rate.
 A list of typical quotes for smaller jobs around the home is as follows: